Expand description

 Ok(default_value)

-§Additional Extractors
+}§Additional Extractors

 In some cases, the expected JavaScript type is ambiguous.
 For example, when

-, the argument may be a Date
+trying to extract an f64, the argument may be a Date instead of a number.

 Newtype extractors are provided to help.